arkency/posts/posts/2013-10-04-take-the-first-task.md

 ### Get more

-You can find out more in the upcoming beta version of our _<%= landing_link() %>_ or if you are not sure yet, by [subscribing to the newsletter](<%= aar_newsletter_subscription_link %>) with tips and excerpts from the book similar in form to what you just read.
+You can find out more in our book:
+_<%= landing_link() %>_
+or if you are not sure yet, by [subscribing to the newsletter](<%= aar_newsletter_subscription_link %>) with tips and excerpts from the book similar in form to what you just read.